conflictpatterns/conflictpatterns/PDC24.md

 # Duration and salary
+# Duration and salary
 This project is funded by  ERC Consolidator Grant PaCE (101002240) (2022-26) and is hosted at the Department of Political Science at Trinity College Dublin.

-The length of the contract is one year, with a possible renewal for an additional two years.
+We offer a Specified Purpose Contract (expected duration 3 years).
 Successful applicants will be hired at a salary in line with their experience.
-Salaries of postdoctoral researchers follow the [Irish University Associations salary scale](https://www.iua.ie/for-researchers/researcher-salary-scales-career-framework/#), with an expected gross salary of €38,632 in the first year (Point 1 at Level 2) and one Point increment per year from thereafter.
+Salaries of postdoctoral researchers follow the [Irish University Associations salary scale](https://www.iua.ie/for-researchers/researcher-salary-scales-career-framework/#), with an expected gross salary of €38,632 in the first year and one point increment per year from thereafter.

 Funds for conference travel (€2,000 per year) and computer resources will also be available.
 These positions are pensionable.
 # Application Procedure

 Interested candidates should send a cover letter together with a full CV to [thomas.chadefaux@tcd.ie](mailto:thomas.chadefaux@tcd.ie?subject=[PaCE] application).
 Please use the subject line "[PaCE] application".
 Candidates may later be asked to submit three letters of recommendation.
 Complete applications received by June 1, 2023 will receive full consideration.
 After this date, applications will be considered depending on availability.